afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

    --GO--
    ```

-3. Before a minute elapses, pair and connect with the device using the bluetooth controls in your computer.
+3. Before a minute elapses, pair and connect with the device using the Bluetooth controls in your computer.
 4. Output must match:

    ```text